Community Services Support Foundation

 The Community Services Support Foundation secures financial resources and manages funds that support organizations, activities, and individuals that provide and improve services for individuals with developmental disabilities in Western New York.
 The Foundation accepts and administers gifts, donations, bequests, and grants on behalf of Community Services for Every1.
 We offer opportunities for donors to participate in the pursuit of service excellence, new services and new approaches that improve the quality of life of individuals with developmental disabilities.

 Every year we celebrate the incredible accomplishments of the people served by Community Services for Every1.
-Mark your calendars for the third Monday in June (June 17th, 2019) for our annual Golf Tournament, Chipping in for Community Services held at Wanakah Country Club.
-Then add our 30th Anniversary Event, which will be held on September 20th, 2019.
+Mark your calendars for Monday, June 15th, 2020 for our 7th annual Golf Tournament, Chipping in for Community Services held at Wanakah Country Club.
+And stay tuned for more details on our upcoming Fall Fundraiser!
 We invite you to show your support for our Mission through: Corporate Sponsorships, Donations for Basket Raffles and Silent Auctions or simply Purchase a Ticket.
 (For more information visit our Events Page.)